mighty-gerbils/gerbil-ethereum/README.md

   for building decentralized applications that are safe by construction.
-  Our current code base does not yet offer builtin protection against all the attacks that we are thinking of preventing, yet the programming model it offers is already significantly more robust than that offered by platforms such as web3.js.
+  Our current code base does not yet offer builtin protection against all the attacks that we are thinking of preventing, yet the programming model it offers is already significantly more robust than that offered by platforms such as web3.js whose authors seem blissfully oblivious of these attacks.
   For instance, we take persist-before-messaging discipline seriously, with persistent activities, proper transactionality, and in the future distributed replication.
-  We also build and test our code with [deterministic build tools](https://www.nixos.org/nix/) that ensure that if it works for us, it will work for everyone.
+  We also build and test our code with [deterministic build tools](https://www.nixos.org/nix/) that ensure that if it works for us, it will work exactly the same for everyone.

 * *Potential Portability*: the Gerbil is built on top of Gambit, that has backends to any platform that matters, and could be made to target any future platform that would.